-The Board recognises that, today, the majority of the stock is held by the Principals of the companies the Company has acquired.
+The Board recognises that, today, approximately 60% of the Company's shares are held by the Principals of the companies the Company has acquired.
 As such, the Chairman, CEO and CFO engage with the principals on a very regular basis.
 As part of these exchanges, shareholder needs are captured, and fed back.